Legal-Innovation-Lab-Wales/dev-page/README.md

 ### Other Potential Fixes

-You might need to manually install Jekyll on your system with:
+You might need to manually install Jekyll and Bundler on your system with:
 ```
-gem install jekyll
+gem install bundler jekyll
 ```

 Further information about jekyll can be found [here](https://jekyllrb.com/docs/installation/)